ard6/Insertion-Sort-MIPS/InsertionSortMIPS/README.txt

 PRINTING LISTS

-	After sorting and removing processes are ended, the system prints out both the initial sorted list and the sorted listís duplicates are removed version.
-In both printing parts, since they are arrays, we are printing the sorted lists in between the symbols ì[ì and ì]î.
+	After sorting and removing processes are ended, the system prints out both the initial sorted list and the sorted list‚Äôs duplicates are removed version.
+In both printing parts, since they are arrays, we are printing the sorted lists in between the symbols ‚Äú[‚Äú and ‚Äú]‚Äù.

 	 After printing these sorted lists, the system is printing the sum of elements in without duplicates list.
       When all the processes are completed, the system prints out a message that reported that program is finished running.

-	                                                                                                                        Arda Duman
-                                                                                                                                Cansu Doanay